isomerpages/mse-greenplan/index.md

   - infopic:
       title: What Does The Green Plan Seek To Achieve?
-      description: With these ambitious, concrete targets over the next 10 years, it positions us to achieve our long-term net zero emissions aspiration as soon as viable.
+      description: With these ambitious, concrete targets over the next 10 years, it positions us to achieve our long-term net zero emissions aspiration by 2050.
       button: Read More
       url: "#"
       image: /images/why-sgp30.jpg